rodekruis/GEE_Deforestation/README.md

 1: malawi_lake.zip
 2: malawi_district_boundaries.zip

-Variables 3 and 4 are also provided in this repository, in tiff format:
+Variables 3 and 4 are also provided in this repository, in tif format:

 3: flowacc_defo.tif
 4. flowacc_bare.tif